dxdisrupt/rocket/Readme.md

 <a name="Task4" />
 ## Configuring WiFi for a Pre-Programmed Spark Core ##

-<span style="color: #900; font-weight: bold">IF YOU ARE ADDING YOUR OWN SPARK CORE, OR NEED TO RE-PROGRAM AN EXISTING SPARK CORE, SKIP THIS STEP AND GO TO [Programming a new Spark Core](#Task5)</span>
+### <span style="color: #900; font-weight: bold">IF YOU ARE ADDING YOUR OWN SPARK CORE, OR NEED TO RE-PROGRAM AN EXISTING SPARK CORE, SKIP THIS STEP AND GO TO [Flashing the relayWidget Sketch](#Task5)</span> ###

-If you received a rocket, with a Spark Core that has been pre-programmed, a Relay Board, and everything already connected, you only need to configure the Spark Core to connect to your local WiFi.
+If you received the rocket launcher, with a Spark Core that has been pre-programmed, a Relay Board, and everything already connected, you only need to configure the Spark Core to connect to your local WiFi.

-1. Connect the Spark Core to your PC via USB, and place the Spark Core into **"[Listening Mode](http://docs.spark.io/connect/#connecting-your-core-listening-mode)"** by holding down the **"Mode"** button on the spark core until the RGB LED flashes blue.
+1. Connect the Spark Core to your PC via USB, and place the Spark Core into **"[Listening Mode](http://docs.spark.io/connect/#connecting-your-core-listening-mode)"** by holding down the **"Mode"** button on the spark core until the RGB LED flashes blue repeatedly.

 1. Open a Node Command Prompt, and issue the following command